-The young couple renovating this ' 70s built home in Skye went for a custom black japan stain over their Tasmanian Oak boards after being inspired by another of our Stained Floors they'd seen.
+The young couple renovating this ' 70s built home in Frankston went for a custom Walnut stain over their Tasmanian Oak boards after being inspired by another of our stained floors they'd seen.

 The staining is done in manageable sections so that we can get each bit right before moving onto the next.
 This gives us a lot of control over the end result.
 Which, I'm pleased to note was outstanding.Ā